Scille/parsec-cloud/docs/rfcs/1018-server-stored-device-keys.md

 - Highly sensitive data (as it allows to impersonate a device)
-- Not guaranteed to be protected by a high entropy secret (e.g. password, see RFC 1014 on high vs low entropy secrets)
+- Not guaranteed to be protected by a high entropy secret (e.g. password, see [RFC 1014](1014-account-vault-for-device-stored-on-server.md) on high vs low entropy secrets)

-However those issue may also apply to the current implementation where the device keys file only lives on the user machine disk:
+However those issues may also apply to the current implementation where the device keys file only lives on the user machine disk:

 - The user machine can get stolen or compromised (e.g. malware, etc.), putting the device keys file